Nihon Shoki: Sources

 The Nihon Shoki is a synthesis of older documents, specifically on the records that had been continuously kept in the Yamato court since the sixth century.
 It also includes documents and folklore submitted by clans serving the court.
 Prior to Nihon Shoki, there were Tennōki and Kokki compiled by Prince Shōtoku and Soga no Umako, but as they were stored in Soga's residence, they were burned at the time of the Isshi Incident in July 645.

+The compilers also appear to have drawn on Chinese historiographical models: the Han ji and Hou Han ji, each comprising thirty volumes, seem to have served as a structural model for the Nihon Shokis own thirty volumes, and the compilers likely consulted the Yiwen leiju, a hundred-volume Tang-era encyclopedia compiled by Ouyang Xun.
+The court nonetheless chose the title Nihon ("origin of the sun") rather than the Chinese term Wa, asserting Japan's independence from China even while drawing on Chinese models.

 The work's contributors refer to various sources which do not exist today.
 Among those sources, three Baekje documents (Kudara-ki, etc.) are cited mainly for the purpose of recording diplomatic affairs.
 Textual criticism shows that scholars fleeing the destruction of the Baekje to Yamato wrote these histories and the authors of the Nihon Shoki heavily relied upon those sources.
 This must be taken into account in relation to statements referring to old historic rivalries between the ancient Korean kingdoms of Silla, Goguryeo, and Baekje.

 Some other sources are cited anonymously as aru fumi (一書; "some document"), in order to keep alternative records for specific incidents.